Saint-Yuqi/tree_identification/README.md

 | | ── ...
 ...
 ```
-For more information about the dataset folders check the README.txt files in the corresponding folders.
+For more information about the dataset folders check the README.txt files in the corresponding folder.